shanhhe/comp0240_aerorobotics_cw2_challenge_muti_drone/README.md

 ### Your Challenge

 We have created a competition style course with 4 different stages to complete one after another.
+For each of these stages, you need to consider the coordination of 5 drones.

 1. **Stage 1: Changing Formations**:
     - Implementing the formation flight algorithms which have the ability to changing the formation periodically whilst maintaining a circular trajectory.
-    - Cmpare different formation shapes (Line, V-shape, Diamond, Circular Orbit, Grid, Staggered)
+    - Compare different formation shapes (Line, V-shape, Diamond, Circular Orbit, Grid, Staggered)

 2. **Stage 2: Window Traversal**:
     - Using your formation flying methods attempt to maneouever your swarm of drones through two narrow windows slits.